Multilayer Artificial Benchmark for Community Detection (mABCD): Design Assumptions

 The aspects of inter-layer dependencies, in the form introduced above, were derived from eight real-world networks, which varied in the number of actors, nodes, edges, layers, and in the domains they represented.
 Table~\ref{tab:networks_eda} presents a detailed overview of the characteristics of each network, offering insights into their structural properties.

-Next, in Figure~\ref{fig:real_graphs_correlation} we present correlation matrices between layers for degrees of nodes, partitions, and edges, according to the methodology desctibed in Section~\ref{subsec:correlations}.
-Due to a lack of ground truth partitions, communities were identified by the outcome of the Louvain algorithm~\cite{blondel2008fast}.
+Next, in Figure~\ref{fig:real_graphs_correlation}, we present correlation matrices between layers for degrees of nodes, partitions, and edges, according to the methodology described in Section~\ref{subsec:correlations}.
+Due to a lack of ground truth partitions, communities were identified by the outcome of the Louvain algorithm~\parencite{blondel2008fast}.
 After conducting a thorough analysis of the results, we observed a lack of consistent patterns in the examined real-world multilayer networks.
 Specifically, there was no universal relationship between degrees, edges, and community partitions across the layers.
 In some cases, these features were correlated, while in others, they appeared to be independent.
 Furthermore, within a single network, we found that while two layers might exhibit a correlation, this relationship did not necessarily extend to other layers.
 For instance, a node might have similar neighbours across two layers but exhibit a completely different connectivity pattern in a third layer.
 These observations highlight the inherent heterogeneity and complexity of real-world multilayer networks, emphasizing the need for a flexible and customizable synthetic network generation framework.

-\subsection{Assumed Functionalities}
+\subsection{Assumed functionalities}

 In light of these findings, we assumed that the framework has to accommodate inter-layer diversities.
 Moreover, since the question of how precisely these relations should be modelled constitutes an issue that must be addressed individually, depending on the specific problem one is working on, we aimed to provide a tool that balances flexibility and accessibility.
-Thus, building the framework upon \textbf{ABCD} seemed a plausible approach, as the design assumptions underlying it allow for extension in this direction.
+Thus, building the framework upon \textbf{ABCD} seemed a plausible approach, as it allows for extension in this direction.